jdk-maxim/hello-world-docker-action/README.md

 # Pytorch Requirements Check Action

-This action uses a pytorch docker to attempt installation of requirements.txt
+This action uses a pytorch docker to execute a shell script.
+The script may be used for generic testing needs.

 ## Inputs